Lies, Lies, Lies (the power of lying)

 In 2018, cultivating a capacity for independent thought is no longer an educational priority

 As practised today, Australian education stifles creativity and innovation.
 It is also inherently counterproductive to producing imaginative thinkers.
-Our education systems no longer produce imaginative, independent thinking people.
+Our education systems are no longer focused on encouraging independent learners.
 In his book Sleepers, Wake (1982) Barry Jones emphasises (yes, he was Labor): “Despite the exponential increases in public education and access to information in the past century, the quality of debate appears to have become increasingly unsophisticated, appealing to the lowest common denominator of understanding.”

 In short, there is a pervasive apathy and lack of interest in rationally understanding what is really occurring beneath the surface that is directly attributable to way the Australian (and other western countries) education system establish and teach curricula.
 Marxist inspired critical theory and its corrosive weapon for intellectual decay, critical thinking, will never accomplish such outcomes.